Esophageal Motility Disorders

 1) Primary: Achalasia (type I, II, and III); major disorders of esophageal peristalsis including distal esophageal spasm (formerly diffuse esophageal spasm) and hypercontractile (jackhammer) esophagus (previously nutcracker esophagus); other nonspecific abnormal motility patterns.

-2) Secondary: In the course of scleroderma, diabetes mellitus, alcohol abuse, psychiatric disorders, Chagas disease, and associated with aging.
+2) Secondary: In the course of chronic gastroesophageal reflux disease (GERD), scleroderma, diabetes mellitus, eosinophilic esophagitis, alcohol use disorder, psychiatric disorders, Chagas disease, malignancy such as paraneoplastic syndrome, and associated with aging.

-3) Mild motor disorders: Ineffective motor activity or segmental peristalsis.
+3) Mild motor disorders: Ineffective esophageal motility or segmental peristalsis.

 4) Normal esophageal peristalsis.